If you are considering doing a three song demo, an EP or a full album, need session quality players yet wish to sing, here’s your solution!

 The gold standard is the full-featured flagship Motif XF8 which has a weighted 88 key board and runs about $3,400 to $4,000.
 The MOX XF6 is about $1,200 out the door and differs from it’s bigger brother, the MOX XF7 that costs about $1,700 only in the number of keys (61) and the fact those keys are semi-weighted

 The MOX series has the exact same Motif sound engine but less features.
 Some reviewers on various music sales sites say although the sound engine is identical, processing later in the chain gives the MOX series lesser quality sound.
-But even those reviewers acknowledged said the sounds were still excellent.
+But even those reviewers acknowledged the sounds were still excellent.
 “You’d have to A-B compare the Motif and MOX side-by-side to hear the subtle difference,” said one reviewer.

 .Our principle concern is quality B3 organ, piano and string sounds.
 When we tried the MOXF6 at a local Sam Ash store, the piano and string patches sounded very good but the B3 organ patches came up short of our standards.
 A little digging around though turned up a site that make organ and piano libraries for the MOX series: